Taylor Swift says she felt a "definite grab" in alleged groping case testimony

-DENVER — In a contentious hour of testimony, Taylor Swift vehemently described the groping she claims she experienced after a former Denver disc jockey allegedly grabbed "on to [her] a-- cheek" during a 2013 meet-and-greet.
+DENVER — In a contentious hour of testimony, Taylor Swift described how a former Denver disc jockey allegedly grabbed "on to [her] ass cheek" during a 2013 meet-and-greet.

 Swift is being sued by former DJ David Mueller, 55, who is seeking damages after he was fired from radio station KYGO following Swift's allegations that he groped her bare buttocks during the photo op.

-The singer is countersuing, saying she was sexually assaulted and is seeking a symbolic $1 to prove a point that people "can always say no."
+The singer is countersuing, saying she was sexually assaulted and is seeking a symbolic $1.
+Her attorney has said the suit is intended to show that people "can always say no."

 Related: Why Did Taylor Swift Sue Over Sexual Assault Case?